kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## Key Takeaway

-Fine-tuning built the past.
+Fine-tuning built the past
-Context built the present.
+Context built the present
 Governed, adaptive context will build the future

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.